IWC and Mercedes-AMG Team Up for a Racing-Inspired Titanium Pilot’s Watch

 “IWC is our longest-standing partnership,” says Mercedes-AMG CEO Philipp Schiemer.
 “We are both technology-driven companies with the same passion for handcrafted precision technology, and we are both creating very emotional products.
 When you look at an IWC, you’re not just looking at the time, you are enjoying the watch.
 It’s the same with driving an AMG.
 You’re not thinking of where you’re going, you are enjoying the ride.”

-The Big Pilot AMG is eligible for registration under the My IWC care program and thus benefits from a six-year extension to the standard two-year International Limited Warranty.
+The IWC Pilot Chronograph Edition AMG is eligible for registration under the My IWC care program and thus benefits from a six-year extension to the standard two-year International Limited Warranty.
 It is priced at $9,100.